Fart Lover Supreme - Donald Rump - E-Book

 “Hey, Mmmmmurray.”
 Kimberly Grant looked as fine as ever, her blonde highlights glistening in the sun.
 “That better not be a friend of yours.”
 She pointed to the mangled brute trying to pick himself off the ground.

-“Oh, no.” Murray shook his head a bit too forcefully.
+“Oh, no. Never.”
+Murray shook his head a bit too forcefully.
 “He was just trying to warn me about-”

 “Oh, I don’t know.
-He’s just some weirdo trying to get me to sign a petition for an improved salad bar in the school cafeteria or something.”
+He’s just some weirdo trying to get me to sign a petition for an improved salad bar in the school cafeteria or some shit.”
 Murray shrugged.

 “Yeah, what a LOSER!”
 Kimberly said as loud as she could.
 She grabbed a rock lying next to her foot and tossed it at Meyer, dinging it off the side of his head.